AldoSuba/docs.buf.build/docs/lint/rules.md

 ---
 id: rules
-title: Lint Rules & Categories
+title: Lint rules & categories
 ---

 > The rules and categories described here belong to the latest